pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 The required hyperparameters are the input and output dimension, as well as the number of hidden layers with the corresponding number of hidden units for each layer.
 Furthermore, some other hyperparameters are changed in this example.
-In particular the loss and optimizer function are adjusted.
+In particular, the loss and optimizer function are adjusted.
 As discussed in the Models Tutorial, different ways exist to create the Namespace object used as input for the network.